Edward Law, 1st Baron Ellenborough: Career

 After spending five years as a special pleader under the bar, he was called to the bar in 1780.
 He chose the northern circuit, and in a very short time obtained a lucrative practice and a high reputation.
 In 1787 he was appointed principal counsel for Warren Hastings in the celebrated impeachment trial before the House of Lords, and the ability with which he conducted the defence was universally recognised.
 He was made a King's Counsel that year.
 In 1798, he was made a Fellow of the Society of Antiquaries of London.

 He had begun his political career as a Whig, but, like many others, he saw in the French Revolution a reason for changing sides, and became a supporter of Pitt.
 On the formation of the Addington ministry in 1801, he was appointed Attorney General and shortly afterwards was returned to the House of Commons as Member of Parliament for Newtown in the Isle of Wight.
 He was knighted in the same year.
 In 1802 he succeeded Lord Kenyon as Lord Chief Justice of the King's Bench.
 On being raised to the bench he was created Baron Ellenborough, of Ellenborough, in the County in Cumberland, taken from the village where his maternal ancestors had long held a small patrimony.

 In 1803, he presided over the treason trial of Colonel Edward Despard.
 In denying the jury's motion for clemency (following the character witness of Vice-Admiral Nelson) Lord Ellenborough emphasised the revolutionary nature of Despard's purpose.
 It was, he claimed, not only to rend the new union between Great Britain and Ireland, but also to affect "the forcible reduction to one common level of all the advantages of property, of all civil and political rights whatsoever".

 Later that same year, 1803, he was appointed to the Privy Council of the United Kingdom.
 In 1803, he introduced a bill to Parliament which went on to become the Malicious Shooting or Stabbing Act 1803 (often referred to as Lord Ellenborough's Act) which clarified the law on abortion in England and Ireland.

 In 1806, on the death of William Pitt the Younger, Lord Ellenborough served as Chancellor of the Exchequer for two weeks ad interim.
 On the formation of Lord Grenville's ministry "of all the talents", Lord Ellenborough declined the offer of the office of Lord Chancellor, but accepted a seat in the cabinet.
 In February 1806 he found former Governor Thomas Picton guilty of the torture of Luisa Calderon.

+Lord Ellenborough was a strong proponent of the Bloody Code.
+On 2 April 1813, in opposition to a bill introduced by Samuel Romilly proposing the abolition of the death penalty for the crime of stealing more than five shillings from a shop, Ellenborough said: